rantahar/introduction-to-mpi/_episodes/12-profiling.md

 Later we will see how we can limit the scope of the profiler, but first we need to run a summary of the whole program.

-Start by recompiling the application, replacing mpicc with the version provided by the scorep utility.
+Start by recompiling the application, replacing `mpicc` with the version provided by the Score-P utility.
 ~~~
 scorep mpicc -o poisson poisson_main_mpi.c poisson_step_mpi.c
 ~~~